|

 with them at the house on Los Feliz Blvd. in Hollywood.

-a haven it was for dogs!
-We bought three--'Bunty' and her brother
+What a haven it was for dogs!
+We bought three—"Bunty"

 came home with a red cocker in her coat pocket, a baby of a few

-never came back for him--that made it five.
-Then Ouida 'just
+never came back for him—that made it five.
+Then Ouida

-couldn't resist' buying a beautiful black German shepherd puppy,
+"just couldn't resist" buying a beautiful black German shepherd

-who we christened 'Moritza'--and now there were six.
+puppy, who we christened "Moritza"—and now there were six.
 Lastly, one

 afternoon Ouida heard a dog whimpering on our front doorstep.